-The federal Workforce Innovation and Opportunity Act (WIOA) of 2014 provides the means for linking workforce, education, and business services initiatives under the One-Stop Career Center System.
+The federal Workforce Innovation and Opportunity Act (WIOA) of 2014 provides the means for linking workforce, education and business services initiatives under the One- Stop Career Center System.
+The Workforce Alliance of the North Bay (WANB) that includes the counties of Napa, Marin and Lake, utilizes WIOA funds, helping place many Napa County residents in jobs every year since WIOA and its predecessor, the Workforce Investment Act of 1998, were enacted.
 The WIOA legislation is designed to strengthen and improve our public workforce system to help individuals with significant barriers, including youth, to employment.
-Job training and employment programs must be paired with job retention programs to effectively grow and maintain the local workforce, particularly in the area of health and human services, medical field, hospitality, and construction trades.
+Job training and employment programs must be paired with job retention programs to effectively grow and maintain the local workforce, particularly in the area of health and human services, medical field, hospitality, and construction trades for disaster recovery rebuilds.

-- Support legislation that incentivizes public and private employers to hire and retrain people facing barriers to employment, including the long-term unemployed and under-employed, veterans, people with criminal records, dislocated workers, and homeless individuals. - 2.
-Support legislation that provides funding for public and private subsidized employment programs, which help workers access training and support services to ensure income stability, and income mobility, and their long-term success in the job market.
+Support legislation that incentivizes public and private employers to hire and retrain people facing barriers to employment, including the long-term unemployed, people with criminal records, dislocated workers, and homeless individuals. establishes incentives in the education and public employment sector that will attract and/or support qualified candidates who show an

+- interest and willingness to study and train for positions in the health and human services field, and incentivize current employees to pursue higher levels of education, training and licensure; leading to the retention of existing staff. - 2.
+Support legislation that provides funding for public and private subsidized employment programs, which help workers access training and support services to ensure income stability and their long-term success in the job market. the development and expansion of training facilities of dislocated workers and workers with limited skills to reduce unemployment and to increase the earning capacity of workers in Napa County.

-SUPPLEMENTAL NUTRITION ASSISTANT PROGRAM (SNAP)
+FARM BILL AND SUPPLEMENTAL NUTRITION ASSISTANT PROGRAM (SNAP)

 The federal administration is proposing eligibility changes to the food stamp program, also known as SNAP.
 A comment period on the proposal ended earlier this year.
 Officials want to limit automatic eligibility for families that already receive other federal public assistance.
-The federal SNAP income limit is 130% above the poverty line or \$33,475 for a family of four.
+The federal SNAP income limit is 130% above the poverty line, or \$33,475 for a family of four.
 The proposed changes could deepen food insecurity for people who now qualify for food stamps.
 Any reforms to SNAP should advance financial access to healthy food which is a problem for low-income residents.
 Any such proposed change in the eligibility criteria only exacerbates the problem.
 In Napa County, approximately 5,400 individuals receive food stamp payments.